 It’s rare for dogs to have a “true” dog food allergy, where their system misidentifies a protein source as an invader and produces histamine in response.
-If your dog is itching, chewing, and scratching incessantly, it is more likely caused by an environmental allergy.
+If your dog is itching, chewing, and scratching incessantly, it is more likely an environmental allergy.
 They share many of the same symptoms.

 A reaction to food is far more often associated with a food sensitivity (commonly marked by gastrointestinal issues) to proteins found in beef, dairy, and chicken.
 The grain is rarely the culprit.
 While grain-free dog food often claims that it will cure many of the symptoms associated with allergies like itchy, dry skin, it won’t be an effective solution if the allergen is environmental or a different food source is to blame.